uas-at-ucla/suas-23-24/vision/README.md

 Note: If you get an issue saying that password authentication was removed, visit [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

-Build and run the Docker image:
+Build and run the Docker image (in the uas-2024 folder):
 ```
 make build
 make run